DART-0050/Dartvolution/Daily Progress/Day 2 - Git and Github/README.md

 - Watched an in-depth Git & GitHub tutorial
 - Practiced all major Git workflows in a new repo
 - Took clean notes on Git essentials and conflict resolution
-- Learned how to use branches, pull requests, merge, and rebase
+- Learned how to use branches, pull requests, merge, stash,reset and revert
-- Gained confidence in handling version control like a boss
+- Gained confidence in handling version control

 ---